DankoBalaz/hackerRank/README.md

 2. Navigate to the directory of the challenge you're interested in.
 3. Read the `Problem.md` file to understand the challenge.
 4. Explore the `Solution.*` file to see my solution to the challenge.
-5. Optionally, read the `README.md` file in the challenge directory for an explanation of the solution.

 ## Contact